-Figure 18: Deriving everyone_i's mom likes him_i using two applicatives.
+Figure 18: Deriving everyone_i's mom likes them_i using two applicatives.

 Using these applicatives, we can derive pied-piping with binding (cf. Figure 6) and functional readings (cf. Figure 7).
 Details are omitted, but breadcrumbs are provided.
-There are two kinds of derivations of pied-piping with binding; one identifies the gap and pronoun directly via the variable-free 3, and another is closer in form to Figure 18, but juggles the gap's anaphoric dependency as well.21 Derivations of functional readings will likewise be similar in form to Figure 18, but additionally require us to project up the anaphoric dependency on an e^e function using (what else?) another applicative layer.
+There are two kinds of derivations of pied-piping with binding; one identifies the gap and pronoun directly via the variable-free \odot , and another is closer in form to Figure 18, but juggles the gap's anaphoric dependency as well.21 Derivations of functional readings

 20 The form of Lower we rely on is actually inconsistent with Shan & Barker's (2006) account of Weak Crossover!
 If we wish to help ourselves to their account, we can follow them in only allowing Lower to apply to types of the form $C_t^a t$.
-This will in turn necessitate an auxiliary mapping $\lambda_m \lambda\kappa \lambda_x m x \kappa : (C_i^o a)^e \to C_i^{o^e} a$.
-Applied to constituents containing an unbound pronoun, this mapping allows binder and bind-ee to meet via C's \odot operation, rather than via Lower.
+This will in turn necessitate an auxiliary mapping $\lambda_m \lambda\kappa \lambda\kappa m x \kappa$: $(C_i^0 a)^e - C_i^{0^e} a$.
+Applied to constituents containing an unbound pronoun, this mapping allows binder and bindere to meet via C's \odot operation, rather than via Lower.
 See Shan & Barker 2006 for in-depth discussion of related matters.

 21 The latter of these is probably to be preferred since, as per the considerations in fn.
-7, gaps and pronouns should be analyzed as having different types (and so cannot be directly identified by ☉).
+7, gaps and pronouns should be analyzed as having different types (and so cannot be directly identified by ⊚).